po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/04-Day/04-Day-LessonPlan.md

 ### 3. Partners Do: OpenWeather API Documentation (10 mins)

-* Next point students to the [Giphy API Documentation](https://developers.giphy.com/docs/).
+* Next point students to the [OpenWeatherMap API Documentation](https://openweathermap.org/api).

 * Then slack out the following instructions:

 * **Instructions:**

-  * As partners, using the [Giphy API Documentation](https://developers.giphy.com/docs/), try to research answers to the following questions:
+  * As partners, using the [OpenWeatherMap API Documentation](https://openweathermap.org/api), try to research answers to the following questions:
-    * How would you return back a single gif tied to a search term?
+    * How would you request the current weather for a city?

-    * How would you return five gifs tied to a search term?
+    * How would you request the current weather for multiple cities?

-    * How would you return the trending gifs back from this API?
+    * How would you request an hourly forecast from a city?

-* Let students know that their homework will use the Giphy API Documentation
+* Let students know that their homework will use the OpenWeatherMap API Documentation

-### 4. Instructor Do: Giphy API Demo (10 mins)
+### 4. Instructor Do: OpenWeatherMap API Demo (10 mins)

 * Finally, go over `19-giphy-api.html` in `04-Giphy_API`.
 Point out the API key that needed to be appended to the end of your query URL.

-* Slack out the [video review](https://www.youtube.com/watch?v=Kp7Xy2LScLM) for this activity.

-### 5. Instructor Do: Homework Intro (5 mins)

-* Go over the upcoming homework assignment.
-You can play the [homework demo](https://youtu.be/BqreERTLjgQ) file or showcase the final solution file in the browser.

-### 6. Instructor Do: API and AJAX Slide Show (12 min)
+### 5. Instructor Do: API and AJAX Slide Show (12 min)

 * Begin class by welcoming students and asking if there are any lingering questions.